Mialin1/Group-project/README.md

 3) press shift + (number) to use the prop in the according pocket number

 ### 2.5 rules for the setting
-1）map： 32x32 initially, and the map will enlarge with the level-up.
+1. map： 32x32 initially, and the map will enlarge with the level-up.
-2）stone wall：solid square, which cannot be exploded 3）wooden boxes: hollow square， which can be exploded and get game props,coin, or even bomb
+2. stone wall：solid square, which cannot be exploded
+3. wooden boxes: hollow square， which can be exploded and get game props,coin, or even bomb
-4) trees: they will automatically create coins, and can be exploded by bombs
+4. trees: they will automatically create coins, and can be exploded by bombs
-5) pocket: used to store the game props
+5. pocket: used to store the game props
-6) life bar: shows how many lives does the player has
+6. life bar: shows how many lives does the player has
-7) time: the limited time for this level
+7. time: the limited time for this level
-8) coin requirement: the required coin for this level
+8. coin requirement: the required coin for this level
-9) level number
+9. level number

 ## 3.Game Features and Requirement

 ### 3.1 Dynamic User Interface

+The user interface is the feature responsible for input and output, displaying the visualized game on the terminal and receiving the user input from the terminal.
+There will be three regions for display: status interface, main interface, and text interface, respectively.
+For user input, there will be only one region - the user input line.
+The status interface, main interface, text interface, and user input line are arranged in a top-down manner.

+- The status interface is mainly for displaying instantaneous character-related and level-related information.
+It contains the level number, time, life bar, props inside the pocket.
+- The main interface is mainly for displaying instantaneous game content.
+- The text interface is used to display any notification, and story content.

 ### 3.2 Data storage and Loading

+Permanent data storage is manual storage that refreshes only if the specific user command is received(if press "store" in the main interface).
+During this process, all the character-related data, including status, time, location, level number,  pocket, will be exported to an external file and will have permanent storage.

 ### 3.3 Data processing

+All the content displayed on the screen is based on continuously updated data.
+Therefore, we can conclude that all the displayed game content is actually regarding "Data Processing".
+With collective data processing functions, a different game feature can be created.

 ## 4. Code Requirement Implementation